Kentucky General Assembly: History

 The first meeting of the General Assembly occurred in 1792, shortly after Kentucky was granted statehood.
 Legislators convened in Lexington, the state's temporary capital.
 Among the first orders of business was choosing a permanent state capital.
 In the end, the small town of Frankfort, with their offer to provide a temporary structure to house the legislature and a cache of materials for constructing a permanent edifice, was chosen, and the state's capital has remained there ever since.

-After women gained suffrage in Kentucky, Mary Elliott Flanery was elected to the Kentucky House of Representative from the 89th District, representing Boyd County, Kentucky.
+After women gained suffrage in Kentucky, Mary Elliott Flanery was elected to the Kentucky House of Representatives from the 89th District, representing Boyd County, Kentucky.
 When Flanery took her seat in January 1922, she was the first female state legislator elected in Kentucky and the first female legislator elected south of the Mason–Dixon line.

 Operation Boptrot led to the conviction of more than a dozen legislators between 1992 and 1995.
 The investigation also led to reform legislation being passed in 1993.